fangzhzh/leetcode/csFAQ/threadpool.md

 ### 3. What is the principle behind thread pools?

-From a data structure perspective, thread pools mainly use blocking queues (BlockingQueue).
-Blocking queues are used to store tasks that are submitted to the thread pool.
+From a data structure perspective, thread pools mainly use blocking queues (BlockingQueue) to store tasks that are submitted to the thread pool.
 The process of submitting tasks involves the following steps:
 1. If the number of running threads < coreSize, create a core thread to execute the task immediately.
    - A core thread is a thread that is always kept in the pool and reused to execute tasks.
    - Core threads are created when the pool is first created and are never terminated until the pool is shut down.